 1. Stresses the importance of promoting and protecting economic, social and cultural rights within the context of addressing inequalities within and among States in the recovery from the COVID-19 pandemic;

-2. Emphasizes that States have the obligation and commitments to use their maximum available resources to promote and protect economic, social and cultural rights in responding effectively to the COVID-19 pandemic and other global challenges, including to provide adequate investments, in accordance with the organization and resources of each State and its national legislation, in public health systems, education, social protection, decent work, housing, food, water and sanitation systems;
+2. Emphasizes that States have the responsibilities and commitments to use their maximum available resources to promote and protect economic, social and cultural rights in responding effectively to the COVID-19 pandemic and other global challenges, including to provide adequate investments, in accordance with the organization and resources of each State and its national legislation, in public health systems, education, social protection, decent work, housing, food, water and sanitation systems;

 3. Emphasizes also that States need to enhance their ongoing efforts in order to create conditions conducive to the enjoyment and realization of economic, social and cultural rights, including through mobilizing resources towards the full and equal enjoyment of these rights and avoiding any further economic burden on those in marginalized or vulnerable situations;